tijshuisman/junos-firmware-upgrade/README.md

 # Features

-* Steps in the firmware upgrade process are seperated in several scripts.
+* Steps in the firmware upgrade process are separated in several scripts.
 This way the pushing of the firmware files and the installation can be done in advance.
 * Tested on various EX non-chassis switches (EX2300/EX3400/EX4100/EX4200/EX4400/EX4600).
 * By default the scripts will execute on 10 switches in parallel.
 You can change this to a higher number by increasing the number of workers in config.yaml.
 The scripts have been tested and used in production with 80 workers.